chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 #### Response Data:
 - `apikey`: API key which this info is for
+- `revoked`: whether this key has been revoked
+- `expires`: expiry date of this key as ISO datetime (null for no expiration)
 - `user`: stored user data for this key
     - `first_name`: user first name
     - `last_name`: user last name